The frequency of a wave is related to which of the following?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-where ( v ) is the speed of the wave, ( f ) is the frequency, and ( \lambda ) (lambda) is the wavelength.
-From this equation, we can see that if the speed of the wave is constant, an increase in frequency will result in a decrease in wavelength, and vice versa.
-This shows that frequency and wavelength are inversely related for a given wave speed.
+From this equation, we can see that if the speed of the wave is constant, an increase in frequency will result in a decrease in wavelength and vice versa.
+This illustrates that frequency and wavelength are inversely related when the speed of the wave remains the same.

 Subscribe